thiagosanches/makrobuddy/README.md

 - Hot glue (to keep the wires on the waveshare board, since I don't have some male 1.27 pins).
 - Soldering iron.
 - 3d printed housing  (you can use the one that I've built [here](https://www.tinkercad.com/things/47IuxGAQAh5)).
-- If for some reason you broke your LCD you can replace just the display on the waveshare board, I did that and replaced with [this](https://www.aliexpress.com/item/1005002525190127.html?spm=a2g0o.order_list.order_list_main.11.5c971802Mmtqq3).
+- If, for any reason, your LCD screen gets damaged, there's a convenient option to replace just the display on the Waveshare board.
+I encountered this situation and successfully replaced it with [this](https://www.aliexpress.com/item/1005002525190127.html?spm=a2g0o.order_list.order_list_main.11.5c971802Mmtqq3) compatible display.
+Make sure to select the 'bare screen' option for the replacement.

 ## Hardware assembly guide